ARM-software/acle/main/acle.md

   * as a function annotated with `target_version("default")`,
   * or, as a function annotated with `target_clones(...)` where one of the versions is `default`.
+* Using any C/C++ extensions or attributes that affect function name mangling, or that clone functions alongside Function Multi Versioning is not supported.

 The attribute `__attribute__((target_version("<target version string>")))` expresses the
 following: